 We first study the results obtained with the ETKF.
-At the end of the data assimilation window, t = 10 yr, the ice thickness profile is retrieved well everywhere by the mean of the ensemble and the reference profile is within the ensemble spread (see Fig. 11).
+At the end of the data assimilation window, t = 10 years, the ice thickness profile is retrieved well everywhere by the mean of the ensemble and the reference profile is within the ensemble spread (see Fig. 13).
 We note that the estimate of the ice thickness at the ice divide is improved by the first analysis.
-After time t = 7 yr, however, the estimate is worsened by the analysis.
-This is because the ensemble spread is too small in that area.
-This can be fixed by taking a larger inflation parameter $\lambda{infla}$ , but the estimates of other variables are then degraded.
-The estimated position (mean) of the margin at t = 10 yr is 1158.0 km with an ensemble standard deviation of 3.1 km.
-In comparison to the reference value at that time, r = 1159.9 km, we see that the ETKF with a large ensemble performs well.
-The quality of the estimates is also kept high during the forecast (from t = 10 yr to t = 20 yr).
-For example the absolute error on the position of the margin is kept below 2.5 km over this time window.
+After time t = 7 years, however, the estimate is worsened by the analysis.
+This is because the ensemble spread is too small from that time onwards.
+This can be fixed by taking a larger inflation parameter λ{infla} , but the estimates of other variables are then degraded.
+The estimated position (mean) of the margin at t = 10 years is 1158.0 km with an ensemble standard deviation of 3.1 km.
+In comparison to the reference value at that time, $r = 1159.9 \,\mathrm{km}$, we see that the ETKF with a large ensemble performs well.
+The quality of the estimates is also kept high during the forecast (from t = 10 to t = 20 years).
+For example, the absolute error on the position of the margin is kept below 2.5 km over this time window.

 With respect to the covariance matrix, the estimates seem to show a similar behaviour to those of the experiment detailed in Sect.
-4.4 using the ETKF where observations of ice thickness are assimilated (see Fig. 12), but with a larger correlation length scale.
+4.4 using the ETKF where observations of ice thickness are assimilated (see Fig. 14), but with a larger correlation length scale.
 The similarity can be explained by the similarity of the construction of the initial ensemble (the same structure for the background covariance matrix B used to sample the Gaussian noise added to the background state) and by the similarity of the observation operators for ice thickness and surface elevation.